 - Meddling Parents: Very controlling of who Nick marries, though she says it's for his own good.

 - Not So Different: Like Rachel, she was of a lower class than the Youngs and had to struggle with not being accepted by her potential mother-in-law.

 - Parental Marriage Veto: Puts her foot down about Rachel and Nick's relationship because she considers Rachel beneath them and assumes that Rachel has been lying about her father.
 Subverted in the second book when she learns who Rachel's father is.

-- Shipper on Deck: Pushes Amanda Ling and Francesca Shaw into trying to regain Nick's affections so Rachel won't have him.
-Although she is pushing more for Amanda Ling (rightfully so as Amanda is slightly more nicer and Francesca turns out to be a terrible Gold Digger who'd be willing to have her grandpa be taken off life support).
+- Shipper with an Agenda: Pushes Amanda Ling and Francesca Shaw into trying to regain Nick's affections so Rachel won't have him.
+Although she is pushing more for Amanda Ling (rightfully so as Amanda is slightly nicer and Francesca turns out to be a terrible Gold Digger who'd be willing to have her grandpa be taken off life support).

 - Villain Protagonist: The first book has several chapters of her trying to find dirt on Rachel, other than that, most of the books reveal she is a pretty snobbish, shallow, judgmental, and materialistic character who considers the hurt feelings and betrayals of others as collateral damage.